angelicaferriol/angelicaferriol/README.md

   <p>
     Angelica Ferriol is a Computer Science student based in the Philippines, currently exploring AI and data science.
     She’s especially interested in how technology can support ocean conservation and environmental sustainability.
-    She's eager to combine creativity and technology to solve real-world problems and is always looking for ways to grow and contribute in her little silly ways.
+    With a blend of technical curiosity and creative energy, she's committed to solve real-world problems and is always looking for ways to grow and contribute in her own silly little ways.
   </p>
 </div>